scenery-io/create-script/templates/default/README.md

 npm run release
 ```

-This will bundle and minify your source files into the `dist` folder.
+This will bundle, minify and encrypt your script into the `build` folder.
+A zip file is created in `dist` together with the files from `static/release`.

+> [!IMPORTANT]
+> Encryption is done through the [Stallion](https://github.com/scenery-io/stallion) script.
+Make sure it is installed and open in Cavalry when running `npm run release`.

 ## Entrypoints

 All `.js` and `.ts` files in the root of the `src` folder are considered an entrypoint.
-Multiple entrypoints will result in multiple scripts being bundled separately, keeping the same name as their entrypoint.
+Multiple entrypoints will result in multiple scripts being bundled separately.

-## Autocompletion

-TODO

 ## Environment Variables